akandelanre/akandelanre.github.io/aboutme.md

 -------------------------

-Outside of my work, I enjoy playing and watching soccer, watching the NBA, reading, playing video games, listening to music, and traveling.
+Outside of work, I enjoy playing and watching soccer, reading, playing video games, listening to music, and traveling.
+I have also become a bit of an NBA fanatic and I intend to do some NBA-related research in the near future.